Thulagi Chuli

-Thulagi Chuli is a mountain in Mansiri Himal, a high subrange of the Himalayas in north-central Nepal.
+Thulagi Chuli (or Thulagi Peak) is a mountain in Mansiri Himal, a high subrange of the Himalayas in north-central Nepal.

 Location

 The peak is located at 7059 m above sea level and the prominence is at 699 m.
 The southward-flowing Thulagi Glacier separates the Thulagi Chuli from Manaslu, 8163 m to the northeast and the Ngadi Chuli, 7871 m to the east.

 Climbing history

-Mountaineers from Russia named Aleksander Gukov, Ivan Dozhdev, Valeriy Shamalo, and Ruslan Kirichenko successfully scaled Thulagi Chuli for the first time in September of 2015.
+Mountaineers from Russia named Aleksander Gukov, Ivan Dozhdev, Valeriy Shamalo, and Ruslan Kirichenko successfully scaled Thulagi Chuli for the first time in September 2015.
+A Russian trio attempted the peak in 2010 but they aborted on summit attempt day due to the length and complexity of the route they had chosen.